-We can transfer files to the OSG Connect login host using the Unix
+We can transfer files to and from the OSG Connect login node using the Unix

 scp command.
 Note